SFLC Playgroups / Parent Support Groups Activities & Resources!

 In This Together: A free on-line support group for parents of young children

-Who: People who have young children and would like to connect with other parents, share ideas, frustrations, resources and more about work-life balance, especially in these chaotic, confusing times with COVID-19 stress.
+Who: People who have young children and would like to connect with other parents, share ideas, frustrations, and resources!

 What: A 90 minute ZOOM group meeting with facilitation by Amy Bamforth (from the Somerville Family Learning Collaborative)

 Where: On line.
 Please email firstname.lastname@example.org for the link to join us!

 While you're home, learn more about your child's development with the Ages and Stages Questionnaire (ASQ)!
 If your child is between 2 months and 5 years old, you can complete the ASQ-3 (general screening) and/or the ASQ:SE-2 (social-emotional screening).
 Once completed, you will hear back from an SFLC staff member with the results, along with activities you can do to continue supporting your child's development.

 If you have any questions, please feel free to email email@example.com or call us at (617) 684-5316.

 Crianças de (15 meses a 3 anos de idade)

 Crianças em idade (pré-escolar de 3 a 5 anos)

 शिशुहरू (जन्म - १५ महिना)